Helen Poole - PG Dip. MBACP

 • Challenges with interracial/cross-cultural relationships.

 I trained as a person-centred counsellor, which means that I will work with whatever you bring into therapy in the ‘here and now’.
 I will not offer you advice; I will help you to explore your feelings and thoughts with the aim of understanding yourself better and hopefully through this experience, you will find ways to cope and/or heal yourself.
-However, I am also flexible, and we can discuss whether it might be helpful to try something different, for example, I have also trained in Cognitive Behavioural Therapy (CBT) techniques as part of my diploma and can take an integrated approach if this would be helpful to you.
+However, I am also flexible, and we can discuss whether it might be helpful to try something different, for example, I have also trained in Cognitive Behavioural Therapy (CBT) techniques and can take an integrated approach if this would be helpful to you.
 Ultimately, I will be led by you, however I personally believe that it is more beneficial in the long-term to acknowledge and properly process your feelings and thoughts before trying to 'fix' them.

 I am a registered member of the British Association for Counselling and Psychotherapy and work within their Codes of Ethics and Practice.